kiennguyen93/DroneItOut/README.md

 > pod install
 > ~~~
 ### Run the App
-Before you run the app, you need to power on the aircraft and remote controller.

-On your device, you need to connect DJI wireless network.
-You should wait in 20s for the reomote controller to connect with the aircraft.
-The green line on remote controller indicates that it's connected sucessfully.

-You will see the name of the wifi network like ***"Phantom3.."*** on you wireless list setting.
-To connect that wifi network, you can use the default password ***"12341234"***
+The app needs to be built and ran through XCode first.

+Next, The user can connect their iPhone or iPad to Xcode and have the application installed to their device.

+Before running the app, the user needs to turn the aircraft and the controller on.
+The user needs to wait for the green light on the controller, which indicates a successful connection between the drone and the controller.
+After the the drone has been warmed up, the user can connect to the drone's wireless network.

+On the mobile device, the user needs to connect  to the drone's wireless network.
+The name of the network usually starts with ***"Phantom3....."*** .
+The default password for the network is ***12341234***.

-One more thing, make sure that the camera and the memory card are attached to the aircraft.
-Those component will be required to the applicaiton.
+Last but not least, make sure that the camera and the memory card are attached to the aircraft.
+Those component are required for capturing pictures and videos.

+Once the aircraft is connected to the application, a red symbol should appear on the map.
+At this point, the drone is ready for DroneItOut!

 ## Learn More about DJI Products and the Mobile SDK